 Healthy Weight Collagen Smoothie Recipe

-Here’s a delicious and healthy collagen-rich smoothie that contains adequate protein, carbohydrates, and fats to keep you satisfied and support a healthy weight:
+Here's a delicious and healthy collagen-rich smoothie that contains adequate protein, carbohydrates, and fats to keep you stay satisfied and lose weight:

 Directions: Blend all ingredients together until smooth and enjoy!